cous cous salad

 • After 5 mins, use a fork to fluff up the couscous, add the chickpeas and the dressing and mix thoroughly.

-• When the squash is ready, add to the bowl and top with pomegranate seeds and some toasted almonds.
+• When the squash is ready, add to the bowl.
+Top with some optional pomegranate seeds and toasted almonds.

 Notes